 The CARE Network enables members of the University community to express their concern about a person, incident, or issue by submitting one of the following reports online:

 Make a referral or submit a report initiates a review process and/or coordinated response involving the appropriate individuals, staff, and offices.

 The CARE network works most effectively when the UR community shares information through CARE reports, phone conversations, or in person with a CARE team member.

 Once a student had been identified as needing support, the CARE staff can best respond with an inclusive, suitable response often engaging the individual(s) most closely connected with the student in need.
 Connecting with students in distress can take on many forms (emails, phone calls, check-ins from a resident assistant, communication with instructors, etc.).
-The appropriateness of each contact method is addressed by the CARE team and is determined on a case-by-case basis.
+The appropriateness of each contact method is addressed by the CARE staff and is determined on a case-by-case basis.

 In addition to the CARE team, student names are posted once a week on a secure server for viewing by members of the Student Support Network (SSN).
-SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to a CARE team member.
+SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to a CARE staff member.
 This information is compiled and action is taken based on an inclusive view of the student in need.

 Including the student in the conversation

 We encourage faculty, staff, students, and parents to address their concerns with the student prior to submitting a CARE Referral, although we are aware this is not always possible.
 Speaking openly with the student about the concern and his/her decision to submit a CARE Referral lets the student know that the person submitting a CARE Referral cares about the student's success and that resources are available.

 Talking with the student about submitting a CARE Referral also:

 - Affirms the usefulness of the CARE Network